 “This is Bruno.
 He prefers a longer rein to a shorter one.
 He hunts with the Fernie every Saturday, so he knows his job.”
 This was her diplomatic way of telling me to stay off of the horse’s mouth and let him take care of me.
 I thought Bruno looked like he should be pulling a cart, but I was ignorant.
 He was a brilliant field hunter.
 An excellent teacher, Bruno was what American horse dealers call a packer, meaning he could pack me around as if I were a sack of grain.
 He was calm at checks, but ready to run and jump when the need arose.
 Sporting author Michael Clayton in Endangered Species reports that English foxhunters say the ideal hunting horse should have “the head of a duchess and the arse of a cook.”
 Bruno had plenty of muscle behind, and while his head was hardly elegant, he possessed beautiful brains.

 Grosvenor, Rosie and I headed down the road where hounds had gone.
-Julie called to us, “See you at Second Horses.”To read more, a subscription is needed: Click here to subscribe
+Julie called to us, “See you at Second Horses.”To read more, a subscription is required.
+Log in or click here to subscribe.